AucaCoyan/CSS-rocket/README.md

 I'm open to suggestions or PRs!

 Please feel free to contribute as you wish.
-Even if are tiny typos or something doesn't looks exactly right.
+Even if are tiny typos or something doesn't look exactly right.